-The first decision you have to make, however, is whether you should get a turtle in the first place.
+So the first decision you need to make is whether you should get a turtle in the first place.
 Turtles are wonderful animals who make excellent pets, but they're not for everyone.
 Turtles require more care than many other pets, and keeping one is a long-term commitment.
 So let's look at some of the reasons why maybe you shouldn't get a turtle.

 Well, you're still reading, so I guess the reasons listed above didn't scare you away.
 You must really like turtles!
 So let's talk about choosing the right turtle for you.
 Some of the most important things you have to consider when choosing a turtle are: